10 Tips for Riding an ATV at Night

 1. Install Lights and Reflectors

 When riding your ATV at night, you need to be able to see and be seen.
-Even if your quad already has headlights on it, you should still consider upgrading your machine with brighter LED bulbs, or mounting additional lights.
-Adding reflectors to the rear and sides of your quad makes it much more visible to other riders.
+Even if your quad already has headlights on it, you should still consider upgrading it with brighter LED bulbs, or mounting other additional lighting.
+Adding reflectors to a quad makes it much more visible to other riders.
 Helmet lights are also highly recommended, as they offer riders illumination in any direction they turn their head.

 2. Bring a Winch